Skip to Main Content

 Adding, dropping and withdrawing from courses

-A registration adjustment consists of adding, dropping or withdrawing from a course; changing from one course section to another; or making any other alteration after registration is completed.
+A registration adjustment consists of adding, dropping, or withdrawing from a course; changing from one course section to another; or making any other alteration after registration is completed.
 A student may add a course only up until the last day to add a course; the procedures for adding, dropping, and withdrawing depend on when they are done.
 Complete information about registration adjustments, including deadlines and penalties, is available on the Brooklyn College website.
 The academic (as opposed to financial) consequences of withdrawing from classes depend on when the official withdrawal takes place.
-A student may drop courses without academic penalty during the designated add/drop period and no record of the course or courses will appear on the student’s transcript.
+A student may drop courses without academic penalty during the designated add/drop period, and no record of the course(s) will appear on the student’s transcript.
 A student may withdraw from courses without academic penalty after the designated add/drop period until the deadline indicated on the college’s academic calendar; a grade of W will be assigned and will appear on the student’s transcript.
-Withdrawals may be made in person at the ESC or via CUNYfirst
+Withdrawals are made via Schedule Builder in CUNYfirst.

-Students should note that there are financial implications for courses dropped after the first day of classes, as specified on the Tuition Payment Options Web page and in the section “Refund policy” of the “Tuition and Fees” chapter.
+Students should note that there are financial implications for courses dropped after the first day of classes, as specified on the Tuition Payment Options webpage and in the section “Refund policy” of the “Tuition and Fees” chapter.
 A student who withdraws from a course after the third week of the term receives no refund of tuition.

 Grades in courses